5 Best Off-The-Beaten-Path Destinations in Greece

 You can fly from Athens or Thessaloniki or you can take the ferry from Kymi port in Evia island.
 Arriving at the port of Kymi, you will take the ferry Achilleas (the company that issues tickets for the ferry is located at the pier of the port ) and in about one and a half hours you will be at the port of Skyros, Linaria.

-You are reading about the top off-the-beaten-track Greece destinations.
+You are reading about the top off-the-beaten-path destinations in Greece.

 Kea Island in the Cyclades